 Press save and continue.

 For crypto income, on the prepare your 2022-23 return (step 4) page, select add/edit next to other income.

 In the drop down menu under type of payment, select other.

-For the description, write a description of your income - for example, crypto airdrop.
+For the description, write a description of your income - for example, staking rewards.